You are here

 We have designed a special Research Firewall Zone to meet the advanced collaboration requirements of the University's research community.
 Its purpose is to support collaboration with external parties while protecting the University's computing environment.

-Our Network Operations Center hosts the high-performance computing cluster for the Center for Research Computing (formerly Center for Simulation and Modeling), which helps to facilitate computational-based research across the University.
+Our Network Operations Center hosts the high-performance computing cluster for the Center for Research Computing, which helps facilitate computational-based research across the University.
 Pitt Information Technology has also built an Enterprise Data Transfer Node.
-It leverages the Science DMZ to enable Pitt researchers to securely transfer large data files between the Center for Research Computing’s high-performance computing cluster and other locations, including other research computing facilities and national supercomputing facilities.
+It leverages the Science DMZ, enabling Pitt researchers to securely transfer large data files between the Center for Research Computing’s high-performance computing cluster and other locations, including other research computing facilities and national supercomputing facilities.

 The University's membership in the InCommon Federation enables anyone at Pitt to use their University Computing Account username and password to access resources from the National Institutes of Health, EDUCAUSE, and other national organizations.